periodyctom/Hydrogen.Entities/Documentation~/singleton-converter-system.md

 The BlobRefData&lt;T&gt; struct provides a simple generic way of storing a BlobAssetReference&lt;T&gt; as an [IComponentData](https://docs.unity3d.com/Packages/com.unity.entities@0.1/manual/component_data.html) struct.
 It provides a ```ref T Resolve``` getter property for direct access to the blob data, and only contains the BlobAssetReference&lt;T&gt; as it's value.

+# Working Examples
+For more examples, see Hydrogen.Entities.Tests and Hydrogen.Entities.Hybrid.Tests for to both verify the package is working correctly and to